dunkyfool/walabot/README.md

 * Walabot SDK ([Link](http://www.walabot.com/getting-started))

 ## Before you start
+This project is just for entertaiment and there are several models for different purpose, such as material classification & display silhouette of target.
+The effect can not be guaranteed and it is not recommended to the tensorflow beginner to use it.
+The most important thing is *"HAVING FUN!"*.

 ## How to build up training/validation/test data?
 ## How to visualise data?
 ## How to train the network?